MotusWTS/motusServer/inst/doc/motus_data_overview.md

 might even break an existing run into distinct new runs.

-This situation is challenging (NB: not impossible; might be a TODO) to represent in the database if we want to maintain a full history of processing.
+This situation is challenging (NB: not impossible; might be a TODO) to formalize and represent in the database if we want to maintain a full history of processing.
 For example, if reprocessing deletes some hits from run `2`, how do we represent both the old and the new versions of that run?

 The complications arise due to runs crossing the reprocessing period boundaries, so for simplicity we should *choose a reprocessing period